-- Draw up the Relationships Education, Relationships and Sex Education and Health Education policy, in consultation with parents and teachers; - Ensure that the policy is available to parents; - Ensure that the policy is in accordance with other whole school policies, e.g., SEN, the ethos of the school and our Christian beliefs; - Ensure that parents know of their right to withdraw their children; - Establish a link governor to share in the monitoring and evaluation of the programme, including resources used;
+- Draw up the Relationships Education, Relationships and Sex Education and Health Education policy, in consultation with parents and teachers; - Ensure that the policy is available to parents; - Ensure that the policy is in accordance with other whole school policies, e.g., SEN, the ethos of the school and our Christian beliefs; - Ensure that parents know of their right to withdraw their children; - Establish a link governor to share in the monitoring and evaluation of the programme, including resources used; - Ensure that the policy provides proper and adequate coverage of relevant National Curriculum science topics and the setting of Relationships Education, Relationships and Sex Education and Health Education within relationships and Health Education. - Ensure that the school policy and teaching is compliant with the guidance issued by the Diocesan Department for Education 2019

-&lt;sup>2 Protocol for Visitors to Catholic Schools, CES, Feb.
+2 Protocol for Visitors to Catholic Schools, CES, Feb.
 2011